Piet de Jong: After politics

 Following the end of his active political career, De Jong occupied many posts in industry and seats on numerous supervisory boards.
 In December 1990 he was selected to lead a diplomatic mission to Iraq to free Dutch hostages, but ultimately the mission was cancelled.

-On 25 March 2010, De Jong, still visibly spirituous and active, gave a speech at Nieuwspoort (Newsgate) about the publication of the biography of former Minister of Foreign Affairs and the 5th Secretary General of NATO Joseph Luns.
-On 24 April 2010 during the annual Christian Democratic Appeal party conference, De Jong spoke about former Deputy Prime Minister and Labour Party party leader Wouter Bos and his actions which led to the fall of the Cabinet Balkenende IV.
+On 25 March 2010, De Jong, still visibly spirituous and active, gave a speech at Nieuwspoort about the publication of the biography of former Minister of Foreign Affairs and the 5th Secretary General of NATO Joseph Luns.
+On 24 April 2010 during the annual Christian Democratic Appeal party conference, De Jong spoke about former deputy prime minister and Labour Party party leader Wouter Bos and his actions which led to the fall of the Balkenende IV cabinet.

-After the Dutch general election of 2010, the Christian Democratic Appeal (CDA) suffered a disappointing election result, and Informateur Ivo Opstelten announced the formation of a new centre-right coalition cabinet composed of the winner of the election, the People's Party for Freedom and Democracy (VVD), and De Jong's own CDA, but with the support of the Party for Freedom (PVV) of Geert Wilders.
-De Jong spoke against this support and said that the PVV's stand on freedom of religion was a deal-breaker.
+After the 2010 general election, the Christian Democratic Appeal (CDA) suffered a disappointing election result, and informateur Ivo Opstelten announced the formation of a new centre-right coalition cabinet composed of the winner of the election, the People's Party for Freedom and Democracy (VVD), and De Jong's own CDA, but with the support of the Party for Freedom (PVV) of Geert Wilders.
+De Jong spoke out against this support and said that the PVV's stand on freedom of religion was a deal-breaker.

-On 30 March 2012, De Jong and several other prominent CDA members, including fellow former Prime Minister Ruud Lubbers, former Ministers of Foreign Affairs Hans van den Broek, Pieter Kooijmans and Ben Bot, former Ministers for Development Cooperation Piet Bukman and Agnes van Ardenne, and former ministers Wim Deetman and Ernst Hirsch Ballin and former State Secretary Karien van Gennip all signed a petition of disapproval for the proposed cuts to the budget of international development by the Cabinet Rutte I. De Jong responded by announcing that he would leave the CDA if the cuts were implemented.
-He expressed satisfaction about the fall of the Cabinet Rutte I in 2012, calling it a "lame cabinet".
+On 30 March 2012, De Jong and several other prominent CDA members, including fellow former prime minister Ruud Lubbers, former Ministers of Foreign Affairs Hans van den Broek, Pieter Kooijmans and Ben Bot, former Ministers for Development Cooperation Piet Bukman and Agnes van Ardenne, and former ministers Wim Deetman and Ernst Hirsch Ballin and former State Secretary Karien van Gennip all signed a petition of disapproval of the proposed cuts to the international development budget by the Rutte I cabinet.
+De Jong responded by announcing that he would leave the CDA if the cuts were implemented.
+He expressed satisfaction about the fall of the cabinet in 2012, calling it a "lame cabinet".

 De Jong was present at the ascension of Willem-Alexander to the Dutch throne on 30 April 2013.
-He was Prime Minister at the time of the King's birth.
+He was prime minister at the time of the King's birth.
 At the age of 98 he was the oldest person attending the ceremony.

 On 1 December 2013, De Jong and fellow former prime ministers Dries van Agt and Ruud Lubbers were present at the presentation of the book Polarisatie en hoogconjunctuur, a book about Dutch politics in the 1960s.
-De Jong received the first copy from incumbent Prime Minister Mark Rutte.
+De Jong received the first copy from incumbent prime minister Mark Rutte.